-Dr. Hossein MalekZadeh founded Baaz Flight in Germany to create an Urban Air Mobility (UAM) electric vertical takeoff and landing (eVTOL) aircraft to help people travel quickly and safely in urban areas.
-The eVTOL aircraft is a concept design from Baaz to provide customers around the world with the capability to take advantage of urban air mobility.
+Dr. Hossein MalekZadeh founded the Baaz Flight in Germany, to create an Urban Air Mobility (UAM) electric vertical takeoff and landing (eVTOL) aircraft to help people (personal and business) travel quickly and safely in urban areas as an air taxi and can be configured for other missions needed by businesses and governments.
+The company states their aircraft is safer and quieter than helicopters.

 The company's first concept aircraft had drawings for an eVTOL aircraft for UAM which could possibly hold four people, with six ducted propellers, a high-wing, large windows and tricycle landing gear.
 In August 2020 on the Baaz Facebook Page, the company posted a computer drawing of their new five passenger eVTOL aircraft indicating it's a production model design by stating they are ready to take off.

 Baaz eVTOL Aircraft Features:

 - Safety: Conforms to FAA and EASA standards and a promising a zero failure rate for their eVTOL aircraft

 - Comfort: Their eVTOL will have an extremely smooth ride